Maine Maple Sugaring History

 A Brief History of Maine Maple Syrup and Sugaring

-The first people to make maple sugar were the Native American tribes of the Northeast, who used it as a flavoring for breads, stews, teas, and vegetables.
+The first people to make maple sugar were the Native American tribes of the Northeast, who used it as a flavoring for bread, stews, teas, and vegetables.
 Native Americans also traded maple sugar for other products they needed.
-The French and English colonists were delighted with the taste of maple sugar, and eventually they learned the process of making it from the Native Americans.
+The French and English colonists were delighted with the taste of maple sugar, and eventually, they learned the process of making it from the Native Americans.
 Maple sugar became the principal sweetener in North America.
 (Native Americans and colonists could not store maple syrup easily, so they used the dry form.)
 When cane sugar was introduced, New Englanders still preferred maple sugar because it was much cheaper and did not involve West Indian slave labor.

 Once a staple of American life, the sweet products of the maple tree are now specialty items.
 Over the years, the price of cane sugar fell dramatically, and now cane sugar is the variety most Americans use every day.
 The popularity of Maple syrup keeps New England sugarhouses going.
 As anyone who has ever tasted it knows, genuine Maple syrup has a taste and texture that the imitations just cannot match.
 (In Quebec, cheap imitation maple syrup is called “sirop de poteau” or “pole syrup”, suggesting that it was made by tapping telephone poles.
 We couldn’t agree more.)